Admissions/CASPA

 Once the supplemental application has been submitted, the application is reviewed by the program to determine if an applicant is granted interview.

-Interviews are conducted October through February.
+Interviews run from August through February.
 Every applicant will know their status by the end of March.

 Yes, all CASPA verified applicants will receive a link via email to the Loma Linda University supplemental application.
 This must be completed before your application is evaluated by the program.
 Completion of a supplemental application does not guarantee interview.